 return sum(partial_outputs)

-There are several strategies to address false sharing.
-All of them base its strategy on preventing threads from repeatedly accessing the same cache line.
+There are several strategies to address the issue.
+All of them ensure that threads don't write to data residing in the same cache line.

-Considering why false sharing arises, an intuitive way to handle it is by vector padding, where we add extra spacing between elements in memory.
-By ensuring that each thread's accumulator is placed on a distinct cache line, concurrent updates no longer interfere with one another at the cache level.
-In practice, this can be implemented by storing partial outputs in a matrix with sufficient separation between rows.
-Below, we do this by inserting seven empty rows between each partial output.
+One common strategy is vector padding, where extra spacing is inserted between the elements of partial_outputs.
+This strategy ensures that each thread's accumulator is placed on a distinct cache line, so that concurrent writes no longer interfere with one another at the cache level.
+We implement this below by storing the partial outputs in a vector with sufficient separation between rows.
+In particular, a separation of 8 entries.

 x = rand(10_000_000)